- 6334 Views

 - by Stephen Gustitis

-Several prospective clients called recently asking how they can appeal their Brazos County criminal conviction and sentence resulting from aplea bargain or an open plea to the court (a guilty plea and waiver without a punishment recommendation from the prosecutor).
+Several prospective clients called recently asking how they can appeal their Brazos County criminal conviction and sentence resulting from a plea bargain or an open plea to the court (a guilty plea and waiver without a punishment recommendation from the prosecutor).
 “With great difficulty,” I said.
 A plea bargain accepted by the trial judge waives most of a defendant’s rights to appeal.
 However, there are a few cracks in the armor which potential clients should be aware.
+These may be the basis of an ineffective assistance of counsel claim on appeal.

 First, a defendant’s waiver of rights and plea of guilty must be voluntary.
 That is, the person’s plea must be knowingly and intelligently made.
 Furthermore, the trial judge must make this finding on the record.
 However, if a person received ineffective assistance of counsel leading to their decision to plead guilty and waive their rights, a good involuntary plea argument can be fashioned.
 In that case, the defendant’s plea and waiver can be withdrawn and the defendant can start from square one defending the charges against them.
 There are many ways a criminal defense lawyer might provide ineffective assistance of counsel leading to an involuntary plea.
 Following are just a couple to consider.